1Shmid/TikTakToeFX/README.md

 This version represents a significant evolution from TikTakToeFX 2.0:

-- **Refactored Code:** The codebase has been refactored to improve modularity and readability by extracting gameRecorder logic into separate classes.
+- **Refactored Code:** The codebase has been refactored to improve modularity and readability by extracting game logic into separate classes.
 - **Enhanced Scalability:** The project architecture has been redesigned to support easier integration of new features and scalability.
 - **Streamlined Gameplay:** Unnecessary comments, variables, and methods have been removed to